 Occasionally I find myself wondering whether I am, in fact, ‘losing the plot’.
-I imply this, as if you’re willing to take a 600 mile round trip, to essentially ‘dine out’, there must be some degree of madness going on?
-Right?
+I imply this, as if you’re willing to take a 600 mile round trip, to essentially dine out, there must be some degree of madness going on?

 Wrong.
 Because hidden away in the tiny hamlet of Summerhouse near Darlington, sits the North East of England’s first and at present only, two Michelin star restaurant.
 And while it may appear a touch indulgent to drive for five hours to eat; to drive for five hours to experience this level of dining seems perfectly comprehensible.

 Named after the Raby Estate, and the hunt that used to meet at the 200 year old Grade II listed building, the premises were taken over by self-taught Chef James Close in 2009.
 Initially awarded its first Michelin star after only three years, a second subsequently followed in 2017.

 With 26 covers, Raby Hunt is a relatively intimate affair.
 Minimalist interiors with a palette of black, grey and white provide a modern look, while the addition of a quirky skull theme supplies a talking point.
 Throw in a playlist to reminisce over, with the likes of early Coldplay, Nick Cave and Oasis tracks, and you can begin to a) get a sense of the comfortable, unpretentious atmosphere and b) the chef’s age…and woefully mine.